-4. Make the Most of your Network
+4. Make the Most of Your Network

 The concept of “who you know” being more important than what you know certainly applies in the freelancer marketplace.
-Your network will have a huge part to play in getting you projects when you’re first getting started, particularly if you can rely on prior customers to give you reviews and testimonials on sites like LinkedIn.
+Your network will have a huge part to play in getting your projects when you’re first getting started, particularly if you can rely on prior customers to give you reviews and testimonials on sites like LinkedIn.

 Take advantage of every opportunity you can find to grow your network.
 This could mean deliberately taking time out, so you can go to conferences in your chosen niche and exchange your details with other experts in your space.
 Alternatively, it could just mean emailing people online.

-5. Creative a Quality Portfolio Site
+5. Creating a Quality Portfolio Site

 It’s safe to say that one of the best ways you can show off your skills and bring more clients your way, is by building a strong website where you can share a portfolio of your work.
 A professional-quality website will help you to be taken seriously as a freelancer by introducing people to what you can do and providing information on how potential clients might be able to find you.